KyomaHooin/Amusing/plejtvak/README.md

 DESCRIPTION

-Export setting for Fides System as.
-Asset software for data export.
+Export setting for Asset software by Fides System a.s.

 FILE
 <pre>